 Arriving early evening on a Friday to find a relatively busy front bar (probably in part due to the vile weather) we decided to end the working week with a few drinks and some big ass burgers.
 The menu also offers massive Scooby-style sandwiches, tacos, steak, and fish and chips, but there was only one thing we wanted – and looking at the menu it looked set to be smothered in drippy cheese. *fist pump*

 There’s five burgers to choose from, including beef, chicken and veggie options, each coming with a choice of chips and a side of slaw.
-We both opted for the Cheeseburger (£8.50) doubled up (+£2.00) with added bacon, because.. well, bacon.
+We both opted for The ODC (£8.50) doubled up (+£2.00) with added bacon, because.. well, bacon.
 The burgers arrived swiftly and certainly looked inviting.

 I was happy to see two large, fat beef patties peeking out from the packed seeded bun, and once I’d stuffed the red onion rings and pickle inside (presentation rules seem to dictate them being on the outside) I couldn’t wait to take a big bite.